Steve Katsos

 March 15, 2026

-My name is Steve Katsos and I am the Assistant Business Manager for IBEW Local 1228.
-I've worked as a union technician for CBS and FOX for over 30 years.
-I helped organize the local sports television workforce across seven companies providing work in the Boston area.
-I fought to increase wages and benefits as a union negotiator for news and PBS stations in New England.
+My name is Steve Katsos and I seek to be nominated and elected as Business Manager for IBEW Local 1228.
+I've worked as a television technician in the Boston market for over 30 years.
+I helped freelancers organize the local sports television workforce across seven companies.
+I fought to increase wages and benefits as a union negotiator for our news and PBS stations in New England.
+As your Assistant Business Manager, I defend our contracts every day and work on solutions to make the union better for all of us.
 If elected by our membership in June, I would be honored to be your IBEW Local 1228 Business Manager.
 Thank you for your time, your consideration, and all your support over the years.

 -Steve Katsos